-Alternative E proposes adding 15.8 miles of new non-motorized and e-bike class 1 routes, which if added would result in a beneficial impact to hikers, equestrian users, and mountain bike users.
+Approximately 6.34 miles of routes would be designated OHV Open and 11.35 miles would be designated Limited to non-motorized.
+An additional 15.91 miles of new non-motorized routes, resource survey dependent, which, if added, would provide increased recreation opportunities for hikers, equestrians, and mountain bike users.
 Public access to Horsethief Mesa would improve with the identification and development of a trailhead parking area.
-Alternative E would have the greatest benefit to recreation of all alternatives, largely due to the increase in miles of single-track trail, designed for a variety of trail difficulty levels and providing additional loop options and trip lengths.
+Alternative E would have the greatest benefit to recreation, largely due to the increase in miles of single-track trail, designed for a variety of mountain bike trail difficulty levels and providing additional loop options and trip lengths.

 Past, present, and RFFAs may result in minor contrasts to the existing landscape characteristics.
 It is expected that implementation of the TMP would enhance recreation experiences by improving signage, providing new access and parking, and improving route designations to decrease user conflict.
 In 2018, the BLM approved a connection between Horsethief Mesa and the John Dunn Bridge via the Rio Grande Trail.
-This connection would increase public access and use within Horsethief Mesa and would improve opportunities for non-motorized activities such as hiking, mountain biking and horseback riding.
-The addition of the future seasonal parking areas outside of Horsethief Mesa, identified in Section 2.1.1 of this EA, would also increase public access and recreation opportunities within the area.
+This connection would increase public access and use within Horsethief Mesa and would improve opportunities for non-motorized activities such as hiking, mountain biking, and horseback riding.
+The addition of the off-season parking areas outside of Horsethief Mesa, identified in Section 2.1.1 of this EA, would also increase public access and recreation opportunities within the area.